fssa-batch3/kishore.sugumar__web_project/README.md

 * Read bargain request
     * Scenario 1: Successfully view the offers of the product.
       * Steps:
-        1. Log in.
+        1. Log in as a user.
         2. Navigate to the profile page.
         3. Scroll down.
         4. In your product card click "Offers" button.
     * Expected Result:
-        * The user can view the list of offers from the different yours.
+        * The user can view the list of offers from the different user's.

+### End